ryan-hill/course-in-a-box/modules/mapping/_posts/2003-01-01-plotly-and-mapview.md

 Linked scatterplots can also be created.
 These can add an entirely new level of insight into spatial relationships among variables by showing you not only where observations occur on the landscape but also how they co-vary.

-We can repurpose our code from the last example to create a linked scatterplot using the `meuse` dataset from the `sp` package.
+We can repurpose our code from the last exercise to create a linked scatterplot using the `meuse` dataset from the `sp` package.
 We'll create a scatterplot of cadmium vs. elevation and a simple map of the sample sites.
 Note that we have to include the `add_markers()` function to create the scatterplot for an `sf` object.

 ```r